ymatsunaga/mdtoolbox-doc/getting_started.rst

   % after some calculations
   writegro('run_edit.gro', gro);

-Support for TRR and XTC files are on-going.
+Support of TRR and XTC files is on-going.

 Input for topology files
 ---------------------------------------